surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 6.20.1-dev.2 =
+= 6.20.1-dev.3 =

-(2020/02/10) Added "Delete All Files in Cache Folder" and "Change to All/Basic Options View" buttons in the SSO &gt; Tools and Actions page.
+(2020/02/10) Added support for the Rate my Post plugin.
+Added "Delete All Files in Cache Folder" and "Change to All/Basic Options View" buttons in the SSO &gt; Tools and Actions page.

 = 6.20.0 =